 Best Camera

 The best camera is the one you have with you when you need it.
-Big cameras produce the best quality photographs - but who lugs heavy cameras around all day?
+Large cameras produce the best quality photographs—but who lugs heavy cameras around all day?
 A camera that can fit in your pocket but still takes great pics is often the best choice.

 At one time, one of the main determinants of image quality was the chemical composition of the film and the developing techniques.
 Even so, the size of the film negative was also crucial as the larger the area of film, the more light that was captured and hence the better the quality of the image.
 With the emergence of digital photography, chemicals have been replaced by electronic activity but the size of the sensor has remained very important in securing a quality image.
 Digital sensors that are approximately the size of old 35mm film are referred to as "full frame" although most digital cameras use smaller sensors.